SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

 while the code is running,
 especially when propagating errors thrown somewhere else.
 This approach also reflects the fact that errors can change over time.
-New versions of a library can throw new errors --- including libraries used by your dependencies --- and the rich complexity of real-world user configurations can expose failure modes that weren't visible during development or testing.
+New versions of a library ---
+including libraries that your dependencies use --- can throw new errors, and the rich complexity of real-world user configurations can expose failure modes that weren't visible during development or testing.
-The error handling code in the examples above always includes a default case to handle errors that don't have their own specific `catch` clause.
+The error handling code in the examples above always includes a default case to handle errors that don't have a specific `catch` clause.

 Most Swift code doesn't specify the type for the errors it throws.
 However,
-in some special cases,
-you might limit code to throwing errors of only one specific type:
+you might limit code to throwing errors of only one specific type in the following special cases:

 - When running code on an embedded system that doesn't support dynamic allocation of memory.
-  Throwing an instance `any Error` or another boxed protocol type requires allocating memory at runtime to store the error.
+  Throwing an instance of `any Error` or another boxed protocol type requires allocating memory at runtime to store the error.
+  In contrast,
-  Throwing an error of a specific type lets Swift allocate that memory upfront instead.
+  throwing an error of a specific type lets Swift allocate that memory upfront.

-- When the errors are used only within some unit of code, like a library, and aren't part of the interface to that code.
+- When the errors are an implementation detail of some unit of code, like a library, and aren't part of the interface to that code.
-  Because the errors come only from the library, and not from other dependencies or the library's clients, you can make an exhaustive list of all possible failures.
+  Because the errors come from only the library, and not from other dependencies or the library's clients, you can make an exhaustive list of all possible failures.
-  And because these errors are an implementation detail of the library, and they're always handled within that library.
+  And because these errors are an implementation detail of the library, they're always handled within that library.

-- In code that only throws errors that were thrown elsewhere, like a function that takes a closure argument and propagates any errors from that closure.
+- In code that throws only errors that were thrown elsewhere, like a function that takes a closure argument and propagates any errors from that closure.
-  For a comparison between `rethrows` and throwing a specific, generic, error type see <doc:Declarations:Rethrowing-Functions-and-Methods>.
+  For a comparison between propagating a specific error type and using `rethrows`, see <doc:Declarations:Rethrowing-Functions-and-Methods>.

 For example,